 There is a $25 per week Placement Administration Fee for Australian University Students.
 International University Student placement fees are managed separately, students will be advised upon enquiry and acceptance of their application.

 Are there any costs to use the accommodation?

 At this stage there are no charges for Australian university students, international students should budget for accommodation charges (refer to international student guide).

 Shared kitchens with ovens, microwaves and a full range of kitchen appliances including fridge/freezer and other small appliances eg toasters, saucepans.

 Do you have camping equipment available?

-Students are requested to organise their own camping equipment should you wish to camp.
+Other than this, students will need to organise their own camping equipment should you wish to camp.

 If I don’t have a car how do I get around?

 We have mountain bikes available for students’ use on a booking system.
 Public transport and taxi services are also available.